How Did Valentine Get its Name?

 What is now Valentine was originally a farm owned by Allen B.H.
 McGee, son of one of the founders of Kansas City.
 His land stretched from 35th to 39th, from Broadway to Holly.
 He used part of his land for crops and pastures.

-Then in 1883 and for the several years thereafter, McGee’s land became a popular entertainment venue.
-Small livestock shows and agricultural fairs were popular with Kansas Citians and drew half of the city’s population to a fairground south of town.
-When that fairground was destroyed by a fire, Allen McGee and several partners formed the Kansas City Interstate Fairground on the McGee property.
+In 1883 and for several years thereafter, McGee’s land became a popular entertainment venue.
+Small livestock shows and agricultural fairs were popular with Kansas Cityans and drew half of the city’s population to a fairground south of town.
+When a fire destroyed that fairground, Allen McGee and several partners formed the Kansas City Interstate Fairground on the McGee property.

-The fairground featured horse races and even Ben-Hur style chariot races.
-But the fairgrounds closed in 1887, when a land boom made the property so valuable that it was sold and development of large homes began, attracting former downtown residents who wanted to escape the congestion.
+The fairground featured horse races and even Ben-Hur-style chariot races.
+However, the fairgrounds closed in 1887, when the property was so valuable that it was sold.
+The land boom began the development of large homes, attracting former downtown residents who wanted to escape the congestion.

 It’s said that the curve of Valentine Road still follows the line of the old racetrack.

 Most of Valentine’s homes were built from 1900 to 1910, attracting bankers and lawyers, railroadman and lumbermen and their families.
-Many of the homes were later broken up into apartments in reaction to housing shortages after World War II.
-In more recent history, people moved back into the large homes and have deconverted them back to single family use.
-In the 1980s most of the neighborhood was downzoned to single family to prevent any more breaking up of the houses.
+Many homes were later broken up into apartments in response to housing shortages after World War II.
+More recently, people have moved back into large homes and deconverted them back to single-family use.
+In the 1980s, most of the neighborhood was downzoned to single families to prevent any more breaking up of the houses.

-Currently, Martin says the neighborhood is continuing to shore up its single-family status.
-Over the past several decades, the neighborhood has clashed with Kansas City Life Insurance, which has its headquarters on Broadway and has sizable real estate holdings in the neighborhood.
+Martin says the neighborhood is continuing to shore up its single-family status.
+Over the past several decades, it has clashed with Kansas City Life Insurance, which has its headquarters on Broadway and sizable real estate holdings in the neighborhood.

 Martin says the downzoning has had several goals.

 “First, to connect that area with the rest of the neighborhood.
-Secondly, to stabilize single-family ownership in the neighborhood.
-And finally, to show Kansas City Life we can work together, which could lead to getting other issues resolved,” he says.
+Second, to stabilize single-family ownership in the neighborhood.
+And finally, to show Kansas City Life we can work together, which could lead to resolving other issues,” he says.

 The neighborhood has also been working to find a new use for the Norman School, which has been vacant since the Kansas City School District sold it to a developer several years ago.
 Martin says the neighborhood has hopes it will be redeveloped.